matic-insurance/ansible-docker-datadog/README.md

 - matic_dd_api_key: the api key for the Matic Datadog account
 - container_memory_limit: the memory limit (if any) to set on the container to preserve host resources
 - agent_restart_policy: the policy to restart the container if stopped for any reason
+- collect_logs: boolean to determine if Datadog agent should collect and ship container logs
+- collect_logs_all: boolean to determine if all container logs will be shipped or specific logs will be targeted via mounted config file

 Dependencies
 ------------